Chris Cenac Jr.

-Christopher Robert Cenac Jr. (born February 1, 2007) is an American basketball player for the Houston Cougars of the Big 12 Conference.
+Christopher Robert Cenac Jr. (born February 1, 2007) is an American professional basketball player for the Boston Celtics of the National Basketball Association (NBA).
+A power forward, he played college basketball for the Houston Cougars and was selected by Boston with the 27th overall pick in the 2026 NBA draft.

-Early life and high school
+Early life and high school career

-Cenac grew up in New Orleans, Louisiana and initially attended Isidore Newman School.
-He averaged 13.9 points, 10.2 rebounds, 1.7 assists, 1.3 blocks, and 1.9 steals per game as a junior.
-Cenac transferred to Link Academy in Branson, Missouri after his junior year.
-During the summer he took part in the NBPA Top 100 camp and was named the camp's MVP.
-Cenac took home tournament MVP after leading the Link Academy Lions to win the inaugural Nike EYBL Scholastic Tournament in March 2025.
+Cenac grew up in New Orleans.
+He attended Riverside Academy as a freshman before transferring to Isidore Newman School, where he sat out his sophomore season under transfer rules.
+As a junior, he helped Newman win its third consecutive state championship and averaged 13.9 points, 10.2 rebounds, 1.7 assists, 1.9 steals, and 1.3 blocks per game.
+After his junior year, he transferred to Link Academy in Branson, Missouri.

+During the summer of 2024, Cenac was named the most valuable player of the NBPA Top 100 Camp.
+In March 2025, he helped Link Academy win the inaugural Nike EYBL Scholastic conference tournament and was named tournament MVP.

-Cenac is a consensus five-star recruit and one of the top players in the 2025 class, according to major recruiting services.
-He committed to play college basketball at Houston over offers from LSU, Auburn, Arkansas, Baylor, Kentucky, and Tennessee.
+Cenac was a consensus five-star recruit and was ranked among the top ten players in the 2025 class by major recruiting services.
+On November 26, 2024, he committed to Houston, choosing the Cougars over a final group that also included LSU, Auburn, Arkansas, Baylor, Kentucky, and Tennessee.
+He was selected for the 2025 McDonald's All-American Game, Jordan Brand Classic, and Nike Hoop Summit.